Khenzidon/Data-Analysis-Incubator/README.md

 ## Key Takeaways
 Most survey participants were aged 26 to 35.
 This 	age group had twice as many respondents (115) 	as all other age groups combined
 With 58.08%, males were the majority gender in 	the survey.
-2:45 and 2:46 recorded the highest number of 	completed forms, 29 each, totaling at 58.
+The peak time of completion of the survey was about 1 minute where about 29 people completed forms within that time span

 - The survey showed the highest response rate (81.44%) among participants with HND/BSc qualifications.